Thomo120/lt-collective/_drafts/10-kick-ass-women-paving-the-way-with-excellence-in-business.md

 3\.
 Lauren Yeates (Rave it up) – Lauren is an entertainment Reporter & Celebrity Interviewer who at a very young age discovered she loved journalism so much that she would pursue a career within the industry.
 Thus, Rave it up was born and at the tender age of twenty- four she already has a whopping nine years of experience.
 Lauren has interviewed well-known stars such as Hugh Jackman, Justice Crew and many more and with a new book under her belt, a hit radio station and ballroom dance lessons is there really anything this successful woman can’t do?

-4. Laura Pantry and Rachael Russell
+4. Laura Pantry and Rachael Russell (Tiny Tummy's)
 5. Candice Jade Oliver